fadeltd/NYTimesArticleReader/README.md

 [![Build Status](https://travis-ci.org/fadeltd/NYTimesArticleReader.svg?branch=master)](https://travis-ci.org/fadeltd/NYTimesArticleReader)

-This is a mobile application built with react-native to consume API from the [New York Times Developer](https://github.com/ngengs/filkom-news-reader_server) and give you latest news and announcement from [Filkom](http://filkom.ub.ac.id).
+This is a mobile application built with react-native to consume API from the [New York Times Developer](https://api.nytimes.com/) and give you latest news and announcement from [New York Times](https://www.nytimes.com/).

 ## Feature